miracelwhipp/pacifists-of-the-caribbean/README.md

-# Pacificsts of the Caribbean
+# Pacifists of the Caribbean

 A cooperative board game, where you try to omit as many human loss as you can in a 17th century naval battle.
 The game can be played with 3-8 players.